Skip to Content

 Visiting Ireland in November comes with its pros and cons.
 On the plus side, many towns and villages come alive with Christmas markets from mid-month.

-On the con side, the weather can be all over the place.
+On the con side, it’s winter, so the weather can be all over the place.
 November tends to be cool and crisp with an average temperature in Ireland in November between 12°C/53.6°F and 9.5°C/49.1°F.

 November is the best time to travel to Ireland for a city break.
 Many cities (Galway, Dublin, Cork and Belfast) holding Christmas markets.